Hi there. I’m Shauna James Ahern. I’m the writer, photographer, and baker for this site.

 We think you’ll like it too.

-And now, our latest cookbook, Gluten-Free Girl Every Day It’s a cookbook for busy families who still love cooking.
+Our next cookbook, Gluten-Free Girl Every Day.
+It’s a cookbook for busy families who still love cooking.
 We show you how to set up a pantry, how to make a big enough pot of whole grains to eat them all week, how to break down a chicken and use all the parts in a dinner, and how make a gluten-free all-purpose flour mix to make fluffy biscuits and sausage gravy, grilled pizza, and apple pie.

 We’re very proud of these books.